aiven/devportal/docs/products/opensearch/howto/get-started-with-nodejs.rst

     };

 Let's use this method to find recipes for pizza with pineapple.
-I've learned from my italian colleagues that it is an illegal combination!
+I've learned from my Italian colleagues that it is an illegal combination!
 Let's see if we have any recipes where words pizza and pineapple are located within the distance of maximum 10 words.

 ::